 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.
 As an Amazon Associate I earn from qualifying purchases.

-Dr. Nicholas Ralston, special guest of well-respected alternative practitioner Chris Kresser, has revealed some important studies that reliably de-myth most Americans’ concern about eating too much ocean fish.
+Dr. Nicholas Ralston, a researcher who studies the molecular mechanisms of toxicity caused by high exposures to mercury and similar agents, revealed some important studies that, if true, de-myth most Americans’ concern about eating too much ocean fish.
 He illuminates the fact that it is not so much the quantity of mercury we should be concerned with, but the ratio of selenium to mercury in the fish we’re eating and in our own diets.
 Mercury binds to selenium and is excreted from the body as a result.
-If there is more selenium than mercury in a fish the mercury will be excreted.
+If there is more selenium than mercury in a fish, the mercury will be excreted.

-The main “fish” to avoid are actually whales, sharks, swordfish, tilefish, and king mackerel.
+The main “fish” to avoid are: whales, sharks, swordfish, tilefish and king mackerel.
 Notice tuna is not on the list.
 It has a higher ratio of selenium to mercury, by a lot, and is actually recommended.

 The Energy and Environmental Research Center says,